np-guard/vpc-network-config-analyzer/vpcanalyzer_explain.md

 If the required connection is blocked, then details of the blocking resources is provided.
 For example, a missing Floating-IP may block traffic to public Internet, a Network ACL rule may block specific ingress/egress traffic.

-In output format is set to `debug`, the list of the relevant (allow/deny) rules is also provided.
+Setting the output format to `debug`, adds a section with a list of all relevant allow/deny rules.

 ```
 vpcanalyzer explain [flags]